xoofx/xoofx.github.io/_posts/2018-04-12-writing-managed-jit-in-csharp-with-coreclr.md

 Anyway, I find this whole hack very cool to develop, so in the meantime, you can also enjoy toying with this C# ManagedJit hack!

 Happy coding!

+PS: Oh, I forgot, back to the original story of sharplab.io, this is probably too hacky and It would be nicer to have a more adequate and simpler public infrastructure, quite resilient to JIT changes, to just provide the few relevant bits to decompile a JIT native method!